tkw1536/PreJsPy/README.md

       "Literals": {
             // Numeric literals like "1.2"
             "Numeric": true,
+            // An additional separator that can be included in numeric literals.
+            // For example, "_" would allow numbers like "1_000_000".
+            "NumericSeparator": "",
             // String literals, enclosed in double quotes.
             "String": true,
             // Array literals, like "[1,2,3]"